Viminerd/EtimoCase/README.md

 ## Usage
 - Download folder
 - Assert flask is downloaded, can be downloaded in terminal with python3 -m pip install flask
 - Server is being run on server.py.
-Call python server.py in terminal
+Run python server.py in terminal
 - Send calls in browser with either \>ip\<:8080 or localhost:8080.
 You can also use a script with JSON type calls.
-- call python tests.py with various asserts to check the functionality of the endpoints
+- Run python tests.py with various asserts to check the functionality of the endpoints

 ## Folder description